At a Glance - Infographic

-Example of Plein Air Movement
+Example of Plein Air Movement: Monet's Garden in Giverny

 Deconstructing Plein Air Movement